Mannarkkad Assembly constituency: Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Mannarkkad Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Mannarkkad Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2016
+2016

-There were 1,89,455 registered voters in Mannarkkad Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,89,455 registered voters in Mannarkkad Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,66,275 registered voters in the constituency for the 2011 election.